dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 For instance, `itemRegistry` is offered in two different forms, by both the `default` and `provider` presets.
 You can use those tricks:

 - As the key is `itemRegistry` in both cases, you should take special care of your naming to avoid collision (use the `named` parameter)
 - Class `ProviderItemRegistryDelegate` is the implementation provided by the preset `provider`.
 It provides an additional method to add an Item, `addPermanent`, but some dependency of this class isn't available at runtime (internal class).
 So your script can't compile if you use it directly.
-You can use the public interface and use java reflection tricks to access the otherwise unavailable methods.
+You can use the public interface and use Java reflection tricks to access the otherwise unavailable methods.

 This example is of no particular real use, but it shows the possibilities.